joncamfield/championscurriculum/byod.md

 * Have identified and tested a solution for MDM/BYOD if relevant to their organisation### Recommend Preparations

 ### Recommend Preparations
-Print off copies of example MDM/BYOD policies.
+Print off copies of example MDM/BYOD policies. (see below)

 It is recommended that the trainer have already prior experience setting up at least one or two of the MDM/BYOD tools.
 Where possible it makes sense to have training account that can be used during the module.